manolomartinez/greg/README.md

 The `add` command expects a name and a url of an RSS or Atom feed.
 You will use this name to refer to the feed whenever you interact with it.

-If you were to run `greg sync` now, it would download every available episode of the podcast to the default directory (which is `~/Podcasts`).
+If you were to run `greg sync` now, it would download the latest episode of the podcast to the default directory (which is `~/Podcasts`; you can change how many episodes are dowloaded in the first sync, and the download directory, in the config file; see below).
 But maybe we just want to check out what this podcast is all about, so we download a list of available entries:

     greg check PhilosophyBites